inphobia/p5-idea-wikiclone/Implemented-features.md

     * Lexical built-in declaration
     * Unused lexical variables
     * Unused global variables
+    * `use vars` deprecated declaration with a quick-fix to convert to `our` declaration.
     * File level variables inspection.
 (Pretty useful while migrating from CGI to some persistent environment)
 * IntelliLang integration.
   * Heredoc texts may be automatically injected with other language, depending on marker text.
 To make this work, IntelliLang plugin must be enabled and appropriate Language supported by IDEA natively or via plugin.
 Following markers are currently supported: